 Proofreading by native speakers is ideal for texts/translations that must be accurate, grammatically correct, and stylistically polished.
 This occurs particularly if the content intended for publication.

-Pre-press proofing is performed by formally checking the text of a document after the graphic layout has been finalised in a PDF file and generated from professional desktop publishing software.
+Pre-press proofing is carried out for documents intended for publication, particularly in printed form.
+It involves a formal linguistic and visual check of the text after the graphic layout has been finalised — typically in a PDF exported from professional desktop publishing software.

 Unlike consecutive interpreting, simultaneous interpreting occurs in real-time, without any pauses, while the speaker is talking.